Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     When you do not need to operate the device, you need to disconnect the device
+     Disconnect the device when you don't need to operate it.

 【Function】
      /**